oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

 This sets up the environment to create and train a xgboost model, and convert it to ONNX format.

-## Task 2: Train an open source xgboost model
+## Task 2: Load and prepare the data

 To create and train the model: